nitinkunte/dotfiles/Useful Linux Commands.md

 ```

 ### All in one
-You can install either `neofetch` or `screenfetch` or `fastfetch` which will provide all of the above information and more.
+You can install either `neofetch` or `screenfetch` or `screenfetch` which will provide all of the above information and more.

 Neofetch
 ``` sh